Architecture of Thailand

-The architecture of Thailand (สถาปัตยกรรมไทย) is a major part of the country's cultural legacy and reflects both the challenges of living in Thailand's sometimes extreme climate as well as, historically, the importance of architecture to the Thai people's sense of community and religious beliefs.
+The architecture of Thailand (สถาปัตยกรรมไทย) is a major part of Thailand's cultural legacy and reflects both the challenges of living in Thailand's sometimes extreme climate as well as, historically, the importance of architecture to the Thai people's sense of community and religious beliefs.
 Influenced by the architectural traditions of many of Thailand's cultures, it has also developed significant regional variation within its vernacular and religious buildings.
 Although Siam urged to identify themselves as a modernized state, Western culture and influence was undesirable and inevitable.
 In an attempt to become distinguished, Thailand's ruling elite gravitated toward selective Modernization to avoid the undesired Western influence.

 History

 Dvaravati era (7th–11th century CE)

 The architecture of Dvaravati appears in the central region of Thailand.
 It used clay bricks and sometimes laterite.
 The construction of pagodas had a square base and an inverted-bell shape topped with a spire.
-The Lavo Kingdom existed in modern day Thailand during this time period.
+The Lavo Kingdom existed in modern-day Thailand during this time period.